martinarjovsky/Support-Vector-Machine/README.md

-This is going to be a raw implementation of the SVM algorithm, solving the dual l1-regularized and kernelized optimization problem via classic QP using CVX and via the better SMO algorithm.
+This is an implementation of the SVM algorithm, solving the dual L1-regularized and kernelized optimization problem via classic QP using CVX and (in the future) via the SMO algorithm.